 Once we leave the Khutzeymateen we'll begin touring the northern-most portion of the the largest tract of temperate coastal rainforest left on planet Earth - the Great Bear Rainforest.
 Here the coastal mountains meet the Pacific Ocean - the area is cut by hundreds of steep-sided inlets/fjords and there are countless islands.
 This region of the Great Bear is true wilderness and is rarely visited by humans.
 It is stunningly beautiful in itself.
 And, it is literally teeming with wildlife, including Grizzly Bears, Black (and Spirit) Bears, coastal Gray Wolves, Wolverines, Sea Otters, American Martens, Bald Eagles, Humpback Whales, Killer Whales, Sea Otters, Harbour Seals, Steller Sea Lions, many species of waterfowl and seabirds, and more!
-The photographic opportunities on this Khutzeymateen-Great Bear Rainforest combination photo tour will be absolutely amazing.
+The photographic opportunities on this Khutzeymateen-Great Bear Rainforest combination photo tour are always absolutely amazing.
 To explore and photograph the Khutzeymateen and surrounding rainforest we'll use a 60-foot Gulf Commander expedition power boat (the Afterglow I) as our floating basecamp and "exploration vessel".
-We'll also be using a motorized inflatable Zodiac® to assist us in exploring the nearshore areas and many islands and inlets.
+We'll also be using a motorized inflatable Zodiac[®] to assist us in exploring the nearshore areas and many islands and inlets.

 About the Photography "Style" On This Photo Tour.
 On this trip - as on our other photo tours - this is a "photography in true wilderness" experience.
 This means we will spend most of our time in isolated and remote wilderness and away from other humans (and other photographers).
 We'll have to "track down" our subject matter without the help of other outfitters, spotters or real-time online apps listing recent sightings.
-Additionally we'll have no "set-up" situations where we can set up in a specific location ahead of time and with the knowledge that a certain species will predictably appear and pose for us!
+Additionally we'll have no "set-up" situations where we can set up in a specific Searching the Shoreline.
+Northern River Otters are commonly seen in both the rivers feeding the Great Bear Rainforest and in the intertidal zones of the region's many inlets location ahead of time and with the knowledge that a certain species will predictably appear and pose for us!
 The advantage of our "photography in true wilderness" approach is that it produces a far more unique and personalized experience and it can often lead to more original and compelling photos.
 A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time and thus may put more onus on the photographer to make snap technical and creative decisions in a field setting.
 This means it may challenge - and encourage you to expand - your photographic skills more than other photo tours do!

 Our Wildife Subject Matter: While this is a photography-in-true-wilderness trip, we are definitely headed into a target-rich environment!
 Grizzlies are the dominant terrestrial mammal in this region and our primary target, but there are many other species that we may encounter and, when the opportunity presents itself, photograph.
 Here's a quick run-down of both our "most likely" wildlife subjects and our "less likely but possible" wildlife subjects: